robinagandhi/swa/pages/github.md

 GitHub Actions is a powerful feature that lets you automate tasks in your software development workflow.
 With Actions, you can automatically build, test, and deploy your code whenever you push changes to your repository.

+**What is CI/CD?**

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+These are modern software development practices that help teams deliver code changes more frequently, reliably, and efficiently.

+- **Continuous Integration (CI):** Automatically builds and tests your code every time you push changes.
+This helps catch errors early and ensures that your codebase is always in a working state.
+- **Continuous Deployment/Delivery (CD):** Automatically deploys your application to a production or staging environment after passing all tests.
+This reduces manual work and speeds up the release process.

 **What can you do with GitHub Actions?**
-- Run tests automatically when you push code to your repository on GitHub.
+- Run tests automatically when you push code (CI).
-- Build and deploy your project to production or staging environments.
+- Build and deploy your project to production or staging environments (CD).
 - Lint code (check for syntax and style issues) and check for formatting issues.
 - Automate repetitive tasks like labeling issues or sending notifications.

 **How to get started:**
 1. Go to the "Actions" tab in your GitHub repository (for example, your `hello-world` repository).
 2. We will select `set up a workflow yourself`, but you can choose a workflow template (e.g., Node.js, Python, etc.) if it fits your project.
-4. You will be prompted to create a YAML file that defines your workflow.
+3. You will be prompted to create a YAML file that defines your workflow.
 YAML is a human-readable data format used to define workflows in GitHub Actions.
-5. Let's start with a simple workflow that runs on every push to your repository.
+4. Let's start with a simple workflow that runs on every push to your repository.

-**Example 1: Lint Markdown Files in Your Hello World Repository**
+**Example 1: Lint Markdown Files in Your Hello World Repository (CI)**

 Keeping your documentation clean is important!
-You can use a GitHub Action to automatically check your Markdown files for style issues every time you push changes:
+You can use a GitHub Action to automatically check your Markdown files for style issues every time you push changes (an example of CI):

 ```yaml
 name: Lint Markdown